mukundsinh/webscreenshot/README.md

 2. Create a virtual environment and activate it.
 3. Install the required packages using `pip install -r requirements.txt`

+Make sure to have Firefox and Chrome browsers installed and their respective drivers placed in your system's PATH or installed through webdriver-manager.

 ## Usage

 1. Add the URLs you want to capture in the `urls.txt` file, one per line.